superlinked/VectorHub/docs/articles/Vector-Indexes.md

 Vector 10: [0.8207672  0.21424442 0.20621931]
 ```

-#### Distance Calculation
+**Distance Calculation**

-Now we need a function to calculate the distance between the different vectors.
-We will implement the Euclidean Distance to approximate the relation between the vectors.
+Now we need a function to calculate the distance between our different vectors.
+We'll use Euclidean Distance to approximate it.

 ```python
 def calculate_euclidean_distance(point1, point2):